cambridge-ceu/csd3/Python/GWAS-Catalog.md

 We carry on building a module so it is enabled with `module load ceuadmin/globusconnectpersonal/3.2.2` and could simply run `globusconnect` as well as  `globus`.

+It is desirable to use a web browser, whose close counterpart on CSD3 is from the `ceuadmin/Cytoscape/3.9.1` module.

 ## III.
 Application: SCALLOP-INF sumstats submission

 Web: <https://jinghuazhao.github.io/INF/>